erwbgy/puppet-activemq/README.md

 Puppet module to install Apache ActiveMQ and run instances as Runit services under one or more users.

-The recommended usage is to place the configuration is hiera and just:
+The recommended usage is to place the configuration in hiera and just:

     include activemq

 Example hiera config:

     activemq::config:
-      hostname: 'locahost'
+      hostname: 'localhost'

     activemq::files:
       conf/activemq.xml: